Nickdill/JumpingCubes/README.md

 JumpingCubes
 ============

-A strategy game written in Java
+A strategy game written in Java.

 Thanks for checking this out.